aukeller/Plaid-Cursor-Based-Pagination-Guide/README.md

 ## Step #1: Sending a request

  When using cursor-based pagination, we can also utilize the optional `count` field, which functions the same way as before.
 However, instead of using the `offset` field, we will replace it with the `cursor` field, which represents where in the data set the next items should be fetched from.
 When setting the `cursor` field to the value of `None` in a request, the response will default and return the first 250 transactions.
-For now, let's set this to `None` in our request:
+For now, let's try this in our request:

 ```python
     response = client.Transactions.get(access_token,